 DIABLO identifies molecular networks with superior biological enrichment

-We applied various supervised and unsupervised approaches to multi-omics datasets (mRNA, miRNA, and CpG) to four cancers [colon, kidney, glioblastoma (gbm), and lung] and identified multi-omic biomarkers panels that were predictive of high and low survival times (Table 1).
+We applied various supervised and unsupervised approaches to multi-omics datasets (mRNA, miRNA, and CpG) to four cancers [colon, kidney, glioblastoma (gbm), and lung] and identified multi-omic biomarker panels that were predictive of high and low survival times (Table 1).
 We then compared the biological enrichment and network properties of all multi-omic biomarker panels.

 Table 1.
 Overview of multi-omics datasets analysed for methods benchmarking and in two case studies.